Vietnam Villagers Hold Police Hostage Over Land Dispute

 Land disputes are frequent in communist Vietnam, where the state owns all land and citizens are vulnerable to seizures for use by government-run conglomerates.
 In My Duc, activists say Hanoi authorities are trying to seize some 116 acres on behalf of the country’s largest telecom operator, Viettel, which is owned by the military.

 But while disputes are common, serious protests are rare in Vietnam, where activists face strict punishment under draconian laws restricting freedom of expression and assembly.
-In January, prominent land rights activist Tran Thị Nga was jailed under the country's notorious Article 88, a section of the Penal Code broadly criminalizing the “spread of propaganda.”
+In January, prominent land-rights activist Tran Thi Nga was jailed under the country's notorious Article 88, a section of the penal code broadly criminalizing the “spread of propaganda.”

 [VN Express, AFP]